PoomSmart/YTUHD/README.md

 YTUHD has no control over that and has to disable it and relies on the client code that reliably allows for 2K/4K formats.
 More specifically, it enables the VP9 software streaming filter so that those formats will not be filtered out.~~

 Update July 2025: The author discovered a technique to enable 2K/4K formats without disabling server ABR.
-The function `VTIsHardwareDecodeSupported` is hooked to always return `YES` for VP9 and AV1 codecs, while the utility unnamed function that utilizes this function is hooked to conditionally return `NO` to prevent the methods that initialize the decoder to choose the hardware decoder over the software decoder.
+From the code, the idea is to force software decoder over hardware decoder only when a decoder is initialized by hooking `SupportsCodec` function (this function actually is unnamed in YouTube binary, but is labeled here for clarity) that toggle the return value. `SupportsCodec` returns `NO` here, but `YES` everywhere else.

 ## iOS version